 Stiles and gates

 Landowners must ensure that stiles and gates are in a state of good repair.

 We can provide a grant of up to 25% of the cost of maintenance or replacement of the structure.
-We have discretionary powers to extend this grant and in normal circumstances we will carry out the works ourselves at no cost to the landowner.
+We have discretionary powers to extend this grant and may carry out the works ourselves at no cost to the land owner.